 Seriously, I mean I've never had that.
 I've had agoraphobia and social anxiety and all my life.

 But thanks to this, and Debbie and Peter at the wood shed and Ruth and Mark, and all the people there.
-It's all because of funding from people like organisations like Ageing Better.
+It's all because of funding from programmes like Ageing Better.
 Every cloud has a silver lining.
 This pandemic has actually brought to light something that has been around for decades.
 People get old, you are going to get old.
 You are going to be in this position one day.
 We all are.
 And, you know, we're all, everybody, even the young, are getting a taste of it.
 What it's like to be isolated alone.
 Lonely.
 Cut off.

 Yes, absolutely.
 Cindy mentions funding there, and Elina, it's very important that people also help out with Ageing Better because you do need to keep going.
 You do need funding to be able to help people.

-Yes, and also being able to rely on people, relying on Brummies to do their bit so that we can rely on our neighbours to check in on us when we get older, and you know, saying Hello and having a cjat to people, it is so important.
+Yes, and also being able to rely on people, relying on Brummies to do their bit so that we can rely on our neighbours to check in on us when we get older, and you know, saying Hello and having a chat to people, it is so important.

 There is a website that you can visit ageingbetterinbirmingham.co.uk, where you can find phone numbers, and also email addresses, and more information about how to get involved and what you can do for your local community.